Mykola-Hadupiak/MyBiKE/README.md

 MyBiKE is a landing page that showcases my use of JS, SCSS and HTML in web development.

 # The main technologies that were used:
-* html, scss, js
+* HTML, SCSS, JS
-* google fonts, favicon generator
+* Google fonts, favicon generator
-* grid, flexbox
+* Grid, flexbox
-* media queries
+* Media queries
-* retina images
+* Animation smoothness
-* positioning
+* Clearing the form on submission using JS

 # Demo:
 [DEMO LINK](https://mykola-hadupiak.github.io/MyBiKE/)